We answer your questions about UCF’s Self-Provided Academic Record for Knights (SPARK) Form.

 If you took dual enrollment classes through a college or university during high school, an official final transcript must be sent to the Office of Undergraduate Admissions once your grades have posted, even if they appear on your high school transcript.
 A cumulative 2.0 GPA is required for dual enrollment courses.

 Yes.
 An official final transcript showing the date of high school graduation is required to complete your application file.
 A final transcript is due to the Office of Undergraduate Admissions no later than June 30 for students enrolling in the summer term, and no later than July 15 for students enrolling in fall.
-The status of the receipt of these transcripts is available at myUCF.
 All information on your final high school transcript will be verified.
 If your transcript does not match information provided on your SPARK form, your offer of admission may be changed to a different term or rescinded.

 Yes.
-Once first semester senior grades are available, you will be prompted via email to log back into your SPARK form and submit grades from the first term.
+Once first semester senior grades are available, you will be prompted via email to log back into your Future Knight Portal to update your grades.

 Yes.
 Report all grades exactly as they are listed on your high school or homeschool transcript.
 The course level designation will determine the amount of weight added to each accelerated course.